Ol' Red: Blake Shelton version

 Blake Shelton recorded a version of the song and included it on his self-titled debut album, released in 2001, and was released as the third and final single from the album in March 2002.
 It also features backing vocals from Rachel Proctor.
 Although it did not reach the Top 10 on the U.S. country charts, "Ol' Red" is one of Shelton's most commonly requested songs in concert (as well as one of his best-known hits).
 As a direct result, he considers it his signature song.

 Music video

 The music video was directed by Peter Zavadil.
-It features a cameo by NASCAR driver Elliott Sadler (as his cousin), Bobby Braddock (as a prison inmate), who produced Shelton's version, J.K.
-Simmons (as the warden), and Kirsti Manna (who co-wrote Blake's previous hit "Austin,” as Blake's bailiff).
+It features a cameo by NASCAR driver Elliott Sadler (as his cousin), Bobby Braddock (as a prison inmate), who produced Shelton's version, and Kirsti Manna (who co-wrote Blake's previous hit "Austin", as Blake's bailiff).
 It was filmed at the Tennessee State Prison.
 Many of the cameos would later have a part in Blake's 2004 "Some Beach" video, also directed by Zavadil.